Frequently Asked Questions

 What kind of training do you have?

-I am a Certified Lactation Support Counselor (CLSC) trained with
+I am a Certified Lactation Counselor (CLC) trained with

 I regularly attend additional trainings to help inform and prepare me to support all types of families, including;